munificent/craftinginterpreters/book/calls-and-functions.md

 If the object being called is a native function, we invoke the C function right then and there.
 There's no need to muck with CallFrames or anything.
-We just hand off to C, get the result and stuff it back in the stack.
+We just hand off to C, get the result, and stuff it back in the stack.
 This makes native functions as fast as we can get.

 With this, users should be able to call native functions, but there aren't any